qwd/dev-site/docs/_en/ios-sdk/indices/ios-indices-forecast.md

 If no optional parameters are set, the default value will be used.

-{% include params.html p="location-ios key-ios idx-type-ios" %}
+{% include params.html p="location-def key-ios idx-type-ios" %}

 ### Sample Code